Bridge, Kent: History

 It is likely that the parish took its name from "Bregge", a bridge which crossed the river Nailbourne, a tributary of the Stour.
 The parish church is dedicated to Saint Peter.

 Geography

 The village is surrounded by a buffer zone, and is almost entirely residential and agricultural.
 Its layout is a cross between a linear settlement and a clustered settlement.

 Amenities

-Bourne Park is a Queen Anne mansion with lake, occasionally open to the public.
+Bourne Park House is a Queen Anne mansion with lake, occasionally open to the public.
 Its façade and structure date mostly to 1702.

+In popular culture

+Fyfe Robertson presented ' Robbie: The Car ' on BBC One, Thursday 24 July, 1975, in which was shown Bridge's traffic congested roads.